 According to Film Education, colors like oranges and pinks portray warmth, while colors like blues and greys portray coldness.
 Darker colors like black and red can mean passion, anger, or danger, while white almost always means purity and innocence.
 Yellow can mean happiness and energy, green can mean jealousy, and the list goes on and on.

 Pay attention to the different lighting choices in this Moonlight trailer.
-For example, the woman yelling at 0:48 is drenched in a neon pink and reddish light, starkly contrasted with 0:50 where the young boy stands there enduring her torment in a darker, more depressing lighting.
+For example, the woman yelling at 0:48 is drenched in a neon pink and reddish light, starkly contrasted with 0:50 where the young boy stands there enduring her torment in a darker, more melancholy lighting.

 “Moody lighting” is called just that for a reason – it is one of the biggest contributors establishing mood.
 Colored lighting is subtle and often overlooked by the audience, but is dire in creating the atmosphere of your scene.
 You can convey love, energy, depression – pretty much anything – with color.
 Choose wisely.

 There are different degrees of brightness.
 The two umbrella categories are hard light and soft light.
 Hard light can be compared to a very sunny day.
 It is sharp, concentrated light coming from a small source.
 This produces defined shadows.